DerwenAI/cdl-2025-masterclass/README.md

 high-quality KG, such as graph analytics, dashboards, GraphRAG, question/answer chat bots, agents, tools, memory, planners, and so on.

-Through this masterclass, we will leverage insights from the tutorial steps described below to identify patterns of _tradecraft_ within a graph, as a fraud analyst team at a bank would do.
+Throughout this masterclass, we will leverage insights from the tutorial steps described below to identify patterns of _tradecraft_ within a graph, as a fraud analyst team at a bank would do.

 Overall, we will show how to use open datasets with contemporary [_entity resolution_](https://senzing.com/entity-resolution-generative-ai/)